 Funding announced to tackle bigotry

-Minister for Community Safety and Legal Affairs Roseanna Cunningham today announced funding will be given to two projects working to eradicate bigotry and hatred in Scotland.
+Minister for Community Safety and Legal Affairs Roseanna Cunningham today announced funding will be given to six communities in Scotland to help them develop initiatives to tackle sectarianism and hatred.

 Inverclyde, Slamannan, Twechar, Shotts, Blantyre and East Ayrshire have been praised for the work they are doing locally and will now share funding of £230,000 to build on their early work and devise a series of community-led responses to combat sectarianism.

 The funding is part of a programme of activity to test approaches to tackling sectarianism, and help to identify effective interventions which will improve the lives of communities across Scotland.

 Announcing the project today at a community event in Stirling, Ms Cunningham said:

 “Discrimination of any kind has no place in modern Scotland and we need to do everything we can to stop it wherever and whenever it occurs, whilst tackling the root causes.